Centralization of Worship

 What is the purpose of the Shemittah year?
 While Ramban focuses on how Shemittah facilitates spiritual growth and recognition of Hashem, Shadal emphasizes how it inculcates social equality and concern for the less fortunate.
 Rambam offers a third option, suggesting that Shemittah serves a practical function in maintaining the fertility of the land.

-- Is it possible that certain commandments were instituted only for utilitarian purposes?
-What other mitzvot have been given such an explanation?1
+- Is it possible that certain commandments were ordained purely for utilitarian purposes?
+What other mitzvot might be understood in a similar fashion?
+For one example, see Ralbag on Tzara'at.

-- Does the Torah promote capitalism or socialism?
-What do the laws of Shemittah suggest?2
+- Does the Torah promote a world outlook closer to capitalism or socialism?
+What do the laws of Shemittah suggest?1

 - How are Shemittah and Shabbat similar?
-What benefits are gained from an enforced resting and refraining from work?
-See Purpose of Shemittah for more.
+What benefits are engendered by an enforced resting and refraining from work?
+For more, see Purpose of Shemittah.

 Hashem's Chosen Place

 - When and why was Yerushalayim chosen?
 Was it Hashem's choice or David's?
-Why does the Torah not refer to the site by name?
+If Yerushalayim is the "place that Hashem will choose", why does the Torah not refer to it by name?
 For elaboration, see Choice of Yerushalayim.

 - Knowing the ultimate choice of the location of the Beit HaMikdash leads many readers to assume that this was the only choice, and to read it back into the Torah's verses.
 Can you think of other cases where being an "omniscient reader" might lead to certain assumptions about the text or its characters?
 For one example, see Purpose of the Spies in Yehoshua 2.